sstorysmith/GiphySearchandDisplay/readme.md

     A form is used to take the value from the user input box.
 The input is added into the`topics` array and a function call takes each topic in the array and adds a button on the page.
-    When the user clicks on a button, the page pulss in 10 static, non-animatede gif images from the GIPHY API and place them on the page along with a  rating (PG, G, ...).
+    When the user clicks on a button, the page pulls in 10 static, non-animatede gif images from the GIPHY API and place them on the page along with a  rating (PG, G, ...).
     When the user clicks one of the still GIPHY images, the gif animates.
 If the user clicks the gif again, it stops playing.